aquatix/dammit.nl/content/posts/prettifying_gnome.md

 Pin-Priority: 1001
 ```

-You can additionally add the following to deprioritise the Ubuntu version for extra measure:
+You can additionally add the following in the same file to deprioritise the Ubuntu version for extra measure:

 ```ini
 Package: thunderbird*